kmlasharma/WildCards/README.md

 * Status: **Complete**
 * Starting context:
-   * You have completed the PML File Selection and Select Specific OWL Ontology
+   * You have completed the PML File Selection and Select Specific OWL Ontology steps.
 * Testing Instructions:
-   * The OWL reporting will also be logged to the log/output.log file.
+   * The OWL reporting will also be logged to the `/log/output.log` file.

 ### ✅ Dinto Error Warning and Highlighting

 * Status: **Complete**
 * Starting context:
-   * You have completed the PML File Selection
+   * You have completed the PML File Selection step.
 * Testing Instructions:
-   * Enter "errortest.owl" at the prompt for the OWL Ontology file
+   * Enter `errortest.owl` at the prompt for the OWL Ontology file. `errortest.owl` is an OWL file with errors.
    * If there is an error in the OWL file, the details will be logged and an error message will show up on screen automatically